protocolbuffers/protocolbuffers.github.io/content/best-practices/dos-donts.md

 ## **Do** Include an Unspecified Value in an Enum {#unspecified-enum}

-Enums should include a default `FOO_UNSPECIFIED` value as the first value in the declaration .
-When new values are added to a proto2 enum, old clients will see the field as unset and the getter will return the default value or the first-declared value if no default exists .
+Enums should include a default `FOO_UNSPECIFIED` value as the first value in the declaration.
+When new values are added to an enum, old clients will see the field as unset and the getter will return the default value or the first-declared value if no default exists .
 For consistent behavior with [proto enums][proto-enums], the first declared enum value should be a default `FOO_UNSPECIFIED` value and should use tag 0.
 It may be tempting to declare this default as a semantically meaningful value but as a general rule, do not, to aid in the evolution of your